 The Engineer will evaluate and accept the compaction work on a daily basis.
-Payment for the compaction will be calculated by using the material production lots as referenced in .05 Acceptance Plan (a) Material Production - Tests and Evaluation and analyzing the compaction results over the individual days covered in the material production lot.
+Payment for the compaction will be calculated by using the material production lots as referenced in .02 Acceptance Plan (a) Material Production - B Tests and Evaluation and analyzing the compaction results over the individual days covered in the material production lot.
 The compaction results will be combined with the material results to obtain a payment for this item.

 The minimum size of a compaction lot shall be 100 tons.
 If the compaction lot is between 101 and 1000 tons, the Engineer shall randomly determine four compaction acceptance test locations.
 If the compaction lot is between 1001 and 1500 tons, the Engineer shall randomly determine six compaction acceptance test locations.
 If the compaction lot is between 1501 and 2000 tons, the Engineer shall randomly determine eight compaction acceptance test locations.
 If the compactions.
 If the compaction set locations.
-If the compaction lot is greater than 2000 tons, the Engineer shall randomly determine eight randomly determine two compaction acceptance test locations per 500 tons.
+If the compaction lot is between 1501 and 2000 tons, the Engineer shall randomly determine eight compaction acceptance test locations.
+If the compaction lot is greater than 2000 tons, the Engineer shall randomly determine two compaction acceptance test locations per 500 tons.